mz0in/coolify-docs/server/build-server.md

 - The server needs to be authenticated to the container registry.
 See [this](../docker/registry.md) for more information.
 - The server needs to have access to the source code.
 - The server needs Docker Engine installed.
+- The server should be the same architecture as the deployment servers.

 If you have more than one build server, the used server will be chosen randomly.